The development of the Intelligent Behaviour Analytics® (IBA) framework

 TES ‘Wellbeing Initiative of the Year’

 Bablake Junior School take part in a Birmingham City University IBA® pilot programme.
-In 2019, the school goes on to be shortlisted in the category of ‘Wellbeing Initiative of the Year’ by the Times Educational Supplement (TES) Independent School Awards.
+The programme is led by Deputy Head, Lorrian Holder and in 2019, the school goes on to be shortlisted in the category of ‘Wellbeing Initiative of the Year’ by the Times Educational Supplement (TES) Independent School Awards.

 Birmingham City University